-Since NSDSP is a Low-Voltage Programmer (LVP), it can only program PIC devices if LVP configuration bit is enabled.
+Low-Voltage Programming (LVP) can only be used for these PIC devices if the LVP configuration bit is enabled.
 Fresh (unprogrammed) devices have LVP bit set and therefore they can be programmed.
 It is impossible to disable LVP bit during LVP programming, but if the device has been previously programmed with HVP programmer, the LVP bit may have been disabled.

 When brown-out is enabled with BOREN configuration bit, LVP is only possible when the VDD voltage is above the brown-out threshold.